stevenkissack/stevokk.github.io/_pages/crypto-resources.md

 [HitBTC](https://www.hitbtc.com/){:target="_blank"}

 ## Mobile Apps

 - Google Authenticator - Highly recommended to add that extra level of security to your exchanges.

-- Blockfolio           - Great tool to monitor your portfolio progress, and allows you to set up price alerts.
+- [Blockfolio](https://www.blockfolio.com/){:target="_blank"} - Great tool to monitor your portfolio progress, and allows you to set up price alerts.

-- Coin Market Cap App* - Allows you to track almost every coin/token price, market cap and find the exchanges assosiated to a each                                coin/token.

-- Binace Exchange App  - As you would expect, a mobile app for Binance exchange.
+- [Binance Exchange App](https://support.binance.com/hc/en-us/articles/115001507851-Binance-Android-iOS-APP-Release){:target="_blank"} - As you would expect, a mobile app for Binance exchange.

-- Telegram             - Great source of information.
-Seen as the Whatsapp of the crypto world.
+- [Telegram](https://telegram.org/apps){:target="_blank"} - Great source of information.
+Seen as the Whatsapp of the crypto world. * Also available on desktop.

-  * All prices found on coin market cap are an AVERAGE of all exchanges the coin/token is currently lited on.

 # Question 4: Where can I learn more about the technical aspects?